MiroslavHustak/OdisTimetableDownloader/README.md

 Bulk downloading of timetables from the ODIS public transport system in Northern Moravia and (a part of) Silesia (these lands are located in the north-eastern part of the Czech Republic, in case you happen not to know it :-) ).

 Stále ve vývojové fázi... :-).
-Varianta s Array je nevýznamně rychlejší (v průměru o cca 15-20 vteřin).
+Varianta s Array (tento kód v tomto repozitáři není) je nevýznamně rychlejší (v průměru o cca 15-20 vteřin) než varianta s immutable List.
 Celková doba stahování je samozřejmě závislá mj. na počtu vláken a rychlosti stahování, očekávejte řádově 3 až 10 minut.

 Under development (a re-write of my old console app).